 How to Start Your Own LLC in Indiana - Complete Guide

-How to Start Your Own LLC in Indiana
+How to Start Your LLC in Indiana

 1. Name Your Indiana LLC

-Doing Business As (DBA) in Indiana
+Doing Business as (DBA) Indiana

 2. Select a Registered Agent

-3. Determine Your Management Structure
+3. Identify Your Management Structure

-4. File Articles of Organization with the Indiana Secretary of State
+4. File Articles of Organization

-Indiana Secretary of State Contact Information
+Contact Information at Indiana Secretary of State

-INBiz – Indiana Business Services Website
+Indiana Business Services Web site

 Business Services Division